Robust Frequency Constrained UC Using Data Driven Logistic Regression for Island Power Systems: Introduction

 To the best of the authors' knowledge, logistic regression has not been used as an analytic tool in the UC problem and has never been employed to estimate the quality of frequency response in island power systems.
 Considering the presented background, this paper proposes a predictive analytic approach to enhance post-fault frequency quality in a robust UC model.
-The idea is to avoid dispatches that lead to poor frequency responses by scheduling only those generators whose outage would not violate acceptable frequency deviations, thus reducing the potential UFLS.
-Key contributions can be summarized as, \begin{itemize} \item This paper proposes a novel data driven constraint, by analyzing a coherent data-set, using logistic regression procedure. \item To build an initial set of data to train the LR model, an adaptive robust UC formulation with reserve constraint is employed and solved for different levels of reserve requirement.
-The idea of using different levels of reserve is to simultaneously determine the level actually needed. \item The commitment variables of the robust UC solution for different levels of reserves are used to solve the economic dispatch (ED) problem for day-ahead stochastic scenarios.
-Every single outage of the obtained results is simulated by an SFR model, which makes the training data-set a proper representative of all acceptable and unacceptable frequency responses. \item From the training data-set a new constraint is derived using the logistic regression procedure, and then included in robust UC instead of conventional reserve constraint to ensure both frequency quality after outages, and feasibility of the result in case of any realization of the stochastic variable. \item The proposed method does not add any variable or new equation to the UC formulation hence keeping the problem size intact. \item The results of the proposed model are compared to the conventional approach and proved to be beneficial, using the SFR model. \end{itemize}
+The idea is to avoid dispatches that lead to poor frequency responses by scheduling only those generators whose outage would not violate acceptable frequency deviations, thus reducing the potential UFLS.\\ This paper proposes a novel data driven constraint, by analyzing a coherent data-set, using logistic regression procedure.
+To build an initial set of data to train the LR model, an adaptive robust UC formulation with reserve constraint is employed and solved for different levels of reserve requirement.
+The idea of using different levels of reserve is to simultaneously determine the level actually needed.
+The commitment variables of the robust UC solution for different levels of reserves are used to solve the economic dispatch (ED) problem for day-ahead stochastic scenarios.
+Every single outage of the obtained results is simulated by an SFR model, which makes the training data-set a proper representative of all acceptable and unacceptable frequency responses.
+From the training data-set a new constraint is derived using the logistic regression procedure, and then included in robust UC instead of conventional reserve constraint to ensure both frequency quality after outages, and feasibility of the result in case of any realization of the stochastic variable.
+Although the linearization happens in the training process, the new constraint does not add the number of constraints in UC problem, hence keeping the problem size intact.
+To compare the proposed approach with recent data-driven methods that are introduced in the literature, OCT is also used to train a linear constraint with.
+Both methods are compared in the results and their computational run-time and improvements in the frequency quality are highlighted.
+Key contributions and merits compared to the current state of the art can be summarized as, \begin{itemize} \item This paper introduces logistic regression as a tool to train output data of SFR model, and develops a new constraint to be used in UC problem instead of reserve constraint. \item Proposed formulation does not add any new binary, integer, or free variables to the UC problem and does not enlarge the number of UC constraints, conserving the size and complexity of the problem. \item The procedure of training the new constraint is very fast and can be done, using any computer algebra system. \end{itemize}

 The rest of the paper is organized as follows.
 In section \ref{methodology} the required methodology of the proposed approach is presented, starting with the robust UC with reserve constraint in \ref{adaptiveRUC}.
 Then the SFR model is presented in \ref{SFRmodel}, which takes the UC solutions as input.
 The outputs of the SFR model are used as the training data set for the LR model.
 How the LR works, and how the LR constraint is obtained is presented in \ref{LRmodel}.
 The adaptive robust UC formulation with LR can be found \ref{adaptiveLR}.
 The results are demonstrated in \ref{results}, and conclusions are drawn in \ref{conclution}.